naymspace/nmsp-reading-elm/readme.md

 This will become an internal newsletter for the naymspace devs to regularly share interesting resources and news.

-Is automatically mirrored to github, maybe
+Is automatically mirrored to github.